Dueling paths for coronavirus relief, budget bills as U.S. Congress enters key week

 One, a $748 billion proposal, includes aid to small businesses, the unemployed and vaccine distribution.
 It would offer $300 weekly in additional benefits to the unemployed, for 16 weeks.

-The other bipartisan proposal includes the two main sticking points on Capitol Hill: the liability protections for business and $160 billion for state and local governments, a Democratic priority.
+The other bipartisan proposal includes the two main sticking points on Capitol Hill: liability protections for business, which are backed by Republicans, and $160 billion for state and local governments, a Democratic priority.
 But not even all of the bipartisan group of lawmakers support it.

 “Bipartisanship and compromise is alive and well in Washington, contrary to what you have been hearing,” Senator Joe Manchin, a Democrat and one of the lead sponsors, told a news conference.
 “Now it’s up to the leadership to take it and make it happen on a timely basis.”